vizfold/vizfold-foundation/README.md

 ## ✨ NEW: Intermediate Representation Visualization & Dimensionality Reduction

-This fork extends OpenFold visualization with comprehensive tools for analyzing intermediate representations from OpenFold's 48-layer network.
+This fork extends OpenFold visualization with tools for analyzing intermediate representations from OpenFold's 48-layer network.

 ### Features: